m-behery/sprinkler-distribution-evaluator/README.md

 ## Features

 - Define **zone dimensions** and **sprinkler configurations** (triangle or rectangle).
-- Import **measured Pr values** from CSV files of **x, y, Pr** columns.
+- Import **measured Pr values** from CSV/Excel files of **x, y, Pr** columns.
-- View and modify **measured Pr values** in an **interactive grid**, providing a more intuitive interface than standard CSV tables for quick adjustments and visualization.
+- View and modify **measured Pr values** in an **interactive grid**, providing a more intuitive interface than standard CSV/Excel tables for quick adjustments and visualization.
 - **3D visualization** of sprinkler distribution using Matplotlib.
 - **Metrics calculation**:
   - Christiansen Uniformity (CU)
   - Distribution Uniformity (DU)
-- Export configuration and Pr tables as CSV.
+- Export configuration and Pr tables as CSV/Excel.
 - Keyboard-controlled **3D plot rotation** (W/A/S/D + Shift for finer control).
 - Adjustable **resolution** for simulations.